Philippines Travel Tips

 Speaking of volcanoes, you should also add the Taal Volcano (and Lake) to your list of things to visit.
 There are various tours that offer boat rides and hikes to see it up close.
 Besides, the ever cool climate in Tagaytay, which overlooks the volcano, will provide you much relief from the summer heat.

 Another world-famous attraction is the Banaue Rice Terraces in the mountains of Ifugao.
-Tourists will absolutely die to hike to this 2000-year-old rice terraces, dubbed by the proud Filipinos as the “Eighth Wonder of the World.”
+Tourists will die to hike to this 2000-year-old rice terraces, declared by the Philippine government as a National Cultural Treasure.
 With the jaw-dropping beauty of the terraces constructed mostly by hand, the country’s citizens surely have a reason to boast.

 Laguna’s Pagsanjan Falls is one of the Philippines’ most well-known waterfalls.
 To arrive at the falls, you will need to go on a river trip and ride a canoe, which is known locally as Shooting the Rapids.
 During the course of the boat ride, one’s breath will be taken away by not only the fantastic falls, but also the surrounding lush foliage.

-Other Luzon attractions include the Vigan Heritage Village in Ilocos Sur, the Underground River in Palawan, and Hundred Islands in Pangasinan.
+Other Luzon attractions include the Vigan Heritage Village in Ilocos Sur, placed in the UNESCO world heritage list since 1999, the Underground River in Palawan, also listed in UNESCO world heritage site, and Hundred Islands in Pangasinan.